arizvisa/ida-minsc/docs/static/tagging.rst

 Tag types
 ---------

-Comments are hence split up into two parts that compose a dictionary, these are the "key" and the "value".
-Each location or object that can be tagged, will include a specially formatted comment that isolates these components so that they can later be queried.
-These tags are then cached in a netnode so that they be easily queried (see :ref:`tagging-querying`) to then later revisit or extract information to process.
+Tags split up comments into the two parts that compose a dictionary, these are the "key" which is always referenced as a string and the "value" which can be any one of the basic Python types.
+These tags will be displayed as a comment alongside their target so that the user may review them or change them as needed.
+These comments are specially formatted in a way that is easy for the user to edit as a multi-line comment.
+The key of each created tag is also cached and indexed in order to allow the user to quickly query it (see :ref:`tagging-querying`).
+This allows the user to later revisit or extract reversing artifacts that they wish to further process or display later.

-In essence, these tags are grouped into two different types.
+In essence, tags are used to reference information that is associated with an address.
+Thus, these tags are grouped into two different types.
 One of which is the "global" tag.
-A "global" tag is used to store attributes about a particular global such as a function, or an address outside of a function.
-These tags can then be used to search the database for something of reference which is a significant improvement to the way that marks work, and works around the limitation that a database has on its limited number of marks.
+A "global" tag is used to store attributes about an address such as a function, or an address that is **outside** of a function.
+These tags can be used to perform a global search of the database for something of reference which is a significant improvement to the way that marks work.
+This has the added effect of working around the limitation of a database in which it has a limited number of marks.

 The other type of tag is known as a "contents" tag.
-A "contents" tag is used to store attributes about an address that is inside a function and is commonly associated with the instructions that belong to a function.
+A "contents" tag is used to store attributes about an address that is **inside** a function and is commonly associated with the instructions that belong to a function.
 This allows one to store attributes describing the semantics of what is being reversed at a given address within a function.

+There are other places that tags may be applied in order to select certain parts of the database that the user may wish to query.
+As such, there is also support for tagging structures (that are explicitly defined or part of a function frame) or their individual members.
+This can be useful if the user wishes to remember specific structures or fields for scripting later.

-When querying a tag, it is important to distinguish between which tag the user wishes to search through.
-This is described in detail at :ref:`tagging-querying`.
+When querying a tag, it is important to distinguish between whether the user wishes to query a "global" tag or a "contents" tag when searching.
+The difference in methodology or searching between these is described in detail at :ref:`tagging-querying`.
-Some examples of querying are described at :ref:`tagging-examples-querying`.
+Some examples of querying the different types are also described at :ref:`tagging-examples-querying` and :ref:`tagging-examples-querying-structures` with regards to structures.

 .. _tagging-format: